kkirchheim/pytorch-ood/paper/paper.md

 # Summary

-Out-of-distribution (OOD) detection is a central problem in modern machine learning, especially in safety-critical settings where predictive systems must recognize when an input when an input no longer follows the training data distribution @yang2021generalized.
+Out-of-Distribution (OOD) detection is a central problem in modern machine learning, especially in safety-critical settings where predictive systems must recognize when an input when an input no longer follows the training data distribution @yang2021generalized.
 Although the field has developed rapidly, practical experimentation remains fragmented.
 Implementations are often tied to individual papers, method interfaces vary considerably, and evaluation protocols can be difficult to reproduce.
 `pytorch-ood` aims to address this problem by providing a unified, research-oriented software library for OOD detection in the PyTorch ecosystem @paszke2019pytorch.
-The package combines a broad collection of detectors, training objectives, datasets, pretrained models, and evaluation utilities behind a consistent interface, thereby reducing engineering overhead and making controlled comparisons easier to conduct.
+The package combines a broad collection of detectors, training objectives, datasets, pre-trained models, and evaluation utilities behind a consistent interface, thereby reducing engineering overhead and making controlled comparisons easier to conduct.

 The library is designed for researchers who need both breadth and modularity.
 Rather than focusing on a single benchmark or a narrow family of methods, `pytorch-ood` aims to provide a reusable framework for OOD detection research.
 The library is accompanied by extensive documentation and unit tests, supporting reliable reuse and facilitating reproducible experimentation.